 Tolson was also a brilliant and inventive poet, drawing upon both the western tradition and the distinctive rhythm and vernacular of the blues.
-His masterpiece Harlem Gallery chronicles, as he put it, black Americans' "New World odyssey, / from chattel to Esquire!"
+His masterpiece Harlem Gallery chronicles, as he put it, Black Americans' "New World odyssey, / from chattel to Esquire!"
 In 1947, the African nation of Liberia named him poet laureate.

 President Lyndon Johnson invited Tolson to the White House in 1965 to present his latest poetry, a crowning achievement in his long and remarkable career.
 Tolson died the following year in Dallas.

-The Library of Congress holds the papers of Melvin B. Tolson, which include correspondence, drafts of writings, speeches, research notes, and materials relating to Tolson's literary career, the Harlem Renaissance, and other aspects of African American art, literature, and culture.
+The Library of Congress holds the papers of Melvin B. Tolson, which include correspondence, drafts of writings, speeches, research notes, audio recordings, and materials relating to Tolson's literary career, the Harlem Renaissance, and other aspects of African American art, literature, and culture.

 The 2007 film The Great Debaters tells the story of the Wiley debate team of the 1920s and 1930s.
 The film replaces Wiley's USC opponent with Harvard but is otherwise closely modeled on events in East Texas during the Great Depression.

 With new interest in Tolson stirred by The Great Debaters, Humanities Texas compiled a biographical article and materials related to his life, including audio of civil rights leader James Farmer discussing his former teacher.